enowars/enowars8-service-piratesay/README.md

   - [x] How to prevent arbitrary code execution if the attacker can write an address to the stack and store values in it (Solution: Assuming solved since %n isn't allowed now)
   - [ ] How to solve the potential is_admin problem for the checker.
 How would it verify itself? (random credentials each round that are cryptographically safe?)
   - [ ] General removel of all warnings and mis-matching of buffer sizes etc. Just use PATH_MAX for everything basically?
+  - [ ] Implement locks to prevent race conditions and find out how to deal with a potential issue: User 1 is typing in password to open a file while user 2 is changing dir.

 ### For fun if time